wepstein712/software_dev_neu/Tsuro/6/README-tests.md

 ### Notes

-The program will output the log messages both in the terminal window and in an `xserver.log` file (stored in the directory it is run).
+The program will output the log messages both in the terminal window and in an `xserver.log` file (stored in the directory the program is run).

 ### Command